CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 # Unity Vertex Color Processor for Crocotile3D .obj files

-C3DOBJProcessor script works after .obj models are imported or modified within the Unity Editor.

-Intention is to extend Unity importer to support Vertex Colors from .obj files created with Crocotile3D perfectly.
+Original intention is to extend Unity importer to support Vertex Colors from .obj files created with Crocotile3D perfectly.

 It also changes "Scene" naming (non-object-tiles default group of Crocotile3D)